Robin Thomas (mathematician)

 briefly serving as the department Chair.

+Personal life

+Thomas was married to Icelandic operations researcher Sigrún Andradóttir, also a professor at Georgia Tech.

 On March 26, 2020, he died of Amyotrophic Lateral Sclerosis at the age of 57 after 12 years of struggle with the illness.

 Awards

 Thomas was awarded the Fulkerson Prize for outstanding papers in discrete mathematics twice, in 1994 as co-author of a paper on the Hadwiger conjecture, and in 2009 for the proof of the strong perfect graph theorem.

-In 2011 he was awarded the Karel Janeček Foundation Neuron Prize for Lifetime Achievement in Mathematics.
-In 2012 he became a fellow of the American Mathematical Society.
+In 2011, he was awarded the Karel Janeček Foundation Neuron Prize for Lifetime Achievement in Mathematics.
+In 2012, he became a fellow of the American Mathematical Society.

 He was named a SIAM Fellow in 2018.
+The January 2023 issue of the Journal of Combinatorial Theory, Series B was a tribute to his work.